Thank you for your interest in UCSC's Sociology Ph.D. program.

 The program does offer interdisciplinary opportunities.
 Some students choose to take seminars in other departments and to count one or two of these towards meeting the department’s three-elective requirement.

-Additionally, there are designated emphases (DE) (previously called 'parenthetical notations') offered by some departments – American Studies, Environmental Studies, Feminist Studies, Latino and Latin American Studies (LALS), Education, and Politics, among others.
-Specific designated emphasis requirements vary by department, but may require that a student: take a certain number of courses in the other department (in addition to Sociology’s coursework requirements); TA for the other department; write a paper; and have a faculty member from the department agree to serve as the outside member of the student’s Qualifying Exam and/or Dissertation Reading Committee.
+Some departments offer a Designated Emphasis (DE) – American Studies, Environmental Studies, Feminist Studies, History of Art & Visual Culture, History of Consciousness, Latino and Latin American Studies (LALS), Education, and Politics, among others.
+Specific DE requirements vary by department, but may require that a student: take a certain number of courses in the other department (in addition to Sociology’s coursework requirements); TA for the other department; write a paper; and have a faculty member from the department agree to serve as the outside member of the student’s Qualifying Exam and/or Dissertation Reading Committee.

 The department does not track these averages, nor has it established minimum acceptable GPAs or GRE scores.
 Admission is competitive, however, and each year many highly qualified applicants are denied admission.
 Each application is carefully considered and reviewed as a whole, and applicants with lower scores might be considered favorably when there is other strong evidence of academic promise in the entire file.

-The department receives slightly over 100 applications each year.
+The department receives from 100 - 115 applications each year.
 Cohort sizes vary, and average about five to seven new students per year.
 Admission offers are made to those considered highly qualified and who have the best fit with the department.

 Occasionally the department maintains a short waitlist.
-However, a space does not automatically open when someone declines their offer.
+However, when someone declines their offer, it's not the case that a space automatically opens up for a waitlisted applicant.
 Offers are made to more applicants than the department expects will accept.
-Waitlisted applicants may receive an offer if there are resources available after the department knows the number of accepted offers.
+Waitlisted applicants may receive an offer if there are resources available after the department knows the total number and amount of accepted offers.

 The department may ask a few applicants if they wish to remain on a waitlist.
 If an offer can be made to a waitlisted applicant, they must first confirm that they have not already accepted another offer.